SteveJustin1963/tec-SCOPE/README.md

 ### build
 - Test with small cardboard mock up
 - test with small scope, cheap reflector eg 4 or 6" mirror, about $100 used
-- test with my 1978 12.5" Newtonian reflector that has equatorial mounts
+- test with my old 12.5" Newtonian reflector that has equatorial mounts and geared controls
--
 -

 ## iterate